Klamann/search-index-builder/README.md

 In case you're still missing any dependencies on Linux or Mac OSX, please install `libxml2` and `libxslt1`, e.g. on Debian:

-    apt-get install libxml2-dev libxslt1-dev
+    apt install libxml2-dev libxslt1-dev

 ## Usage

-### arxiv-crawler
+### Arxiv Crawler

-`arxiv-crawler.py` is a script that retrieves metadata about submitted papers over arxiv's [OAI](https://arxiv.org/help/oa/index) interface.
+`arxiv_crawler.py` is a script that retrieves metadata about submitted papers over arxiv's [OAI](https://arxiv.org/help/oa/index) interface.
 It also also allows you to download small sets of papers directly from the public arxiv servers.
 Please note that by the terms of usage of arxiv.org you are *not* allowed to download large sets of documents from their webservice.
 You may retrieve a dump containing all data from [Amazon AWS](https://arxiv.org/help/bulk_data) (see [instructions below](#getting-the-arxiv-dataset)).

 To get usage instructions: